Jihad Council: Haider unit

 The Haider unit is reportedly a quick-reaction force capable of mobilizing rapidly in response to security incidents or battlefield developments.
 Its mandate includes counter-operations and rapid deployment to reinforce Hezbollah's positions or repel enemy advances.
 This unit operates around the city of Baalbeck and in northern Hermel.

 Radwan unit

-Possibly the most well-known of Hezbollah's special units, the Radwan unit is believed to be an elite force trained explicitly for cross-border raids and operations requiring precise execution.
+Possibly the most well-known of Hezbollah's special units, the Radwan Force is believed to be an elite force trained explicitly for cross-border raids and operations requiring precise execution.
 The Radwan unit has been attributed with the capability to infiltrate enemy territories for sabotage or capture operations.
 On September 20 2024, the Commander of the Radwan Unit at the time, Ibrahim Aqil, was eliminated by the Israeli Defence Forces alongside a dozen senior operatives of the group, in a strike where they were convening in the basement of a civilian building in south Beirut.
 The IDF has alleged that the unit was planning an invasion of northern Israel in the same vein of the 2023 Hamas-led attack on Israel.